 America's Service Locator — Find the closest American Job Center location to apply for unemployment benefits and receive information on available employment and education opportunities.

-CareerOneStop — Explore careers, salary and benefit information, plan your job search, search for jobs and so much more.
+CareerOneStop — Explore careers, find training, plan your job search and find local help.

-Virtual Career Network — If you’re interested in a health care, transit or “green” career, visit this site for tools to help you prepare.
+Virtual Career Network — If you’re interested in a career in health care, transit or the green economy, visit this site for tools to help you prepare.
 Explore careers, identify education and training programs and search for local jobs.

-Take some time to review the entire tool guide to make sure you find the tools best suited for you.
+Take some time to review the entire Electronic Tools Guide to make sure you find the tools best suited for you.
 You'll also find links to demonstrations that will provide more information on the tools and the best ways to use them.

-Call 800-342-9647 and speak with a career coach to discuss career or education choices, searching for a job or overcoming challenges.
+Contact a SECO career coach at Military OneSource by calling 800-342-9647 or use the Live Chat feature on the MySECO website to discuss career or education choices, searching for a job or overcoming challenges.
 Coaches are available to review your resume, practice interviewing, discuss networking or help you strategize next steps.